 What’s Next for Warren Buffett on Precision Castparts?

-When considering the bet on Precision Castparts, you have to think about how Warren Buffet approaches investment.
+When considering the bet on Precision Castparts, you have to think about how Warren Buffett approaches investment.
 If you read the mainstream financial press, you’d likely think about the latest technology stocks or what’s happening in the economy.

 Warren Buffett is more old-fashioned.
 He genuinely considers a company’s business model (crazy, I know!).
 Buffett likes to know what a company makes, how much it costs them to make it, how they get it to consumers, and how much they make from selling it.